Frequency-adaptive tensor neural networks for high-dimensional multi-scale problems: Frequency-adaptive Tensor Neural Networks

 \subsection{Frequency-adaptive Tensor Neural Networks}

 We now present frequency-adaptive TNNs for solving the following high-dimension PDE:

 where $\Omega=(0,1)^d$, $\mathscr{N}$ denotes a linear or non-linear differential operator, $\mathscr{B}$ is the boundary operator, and $u(\bm{x})$ is the unknown solution.
-Following the PINNs framework, we reformulate equation~\eqref{pde} as the following soft-constrained optimization problem:
+Following the PINN framework, we reformulate equation~\eqref{pde} as the following soft-constrained optimization problem:

 where

 Here, $u_{\text{net}}(\bm{x};\bm{\theta})$ represents the output of TNNs, $\Theta$ denotes the parameter space, and $\lambda$ is a weighting factor that balances the PDE loss $\mathcal{L}_r(\bm{\theta})$ and the boundary loss $\mathcal{L}_b(\bm{\theta})$.
 In equation (\ref{loss1}), the sets $\{\bm{x}_r^i\}_{i=1}^{N_r}$ and $\{\bm{x}_{b}^i\}_{i=1}^{N_{b}}$ represent the sample points within the domain $\Omega$ and its boundary $\partial \Omega$, respectively.
 The optimal parameters $\bm{\theta}^*$ are typically obtained by minimizing the loss function~(\ref{loss1}) using a stochastic gradient-based optimization algorithm.
 For clarity, we adopt the CP decomposition format in our symbolic representation, as it offers a more intuitive understanding of the proposed approach.
 The TT decomposition follows an analogous procedure and can be implemented in a similar fashion; hence, we omit a detailed discussion.